lucsaerens/Digital-Meter-ReadOut-Userports-P1-and-S1/README.md

 # Digital-Meter-ReadOut-Userports-P1-and-S1
-Readout of your digital powermeter with the userports P1 and S1 P1-Port is the userport for home user clients.
+Readout of your communication userports P1 and S1 for single or multiphase powermeter.
+The P1-Port is a userport with general information for user clients.
+The S1-Port is a very fast userport for specified information, special to handle and calculate different parameters.